Why Is My Belly Button Piercing Bleeding?

 How Can I Speed Up The Healing Of My Belly Piercing?

 The healing period for belly button piercings is typically one year but can sometimes take more time.
 Due to the sensitivity of the navel, this is not surprising.
-However, you can hasten and ease the healing process if you take good care of the piercing.

-Credit: https://www.instagram.com/p/Cg_eXJDDWtH/
+Credit: piercingsbymarita

-Proper washing and regular treatment for openers will free the navel from inflammation and infection.
 If you experience both of these following the piercing, your recovery time will be extended and may even worsen.

-Here are some actions you can take to recover more quickly:
+Here are some actions you can take to recover more quickly

 Wear Loose Clothes

 It’s understandable that you want to show off the new diamond jewelry as quickly as the belly button wears it, but it’s essential to be careful in the starting days.
-In order to give your belly piercing breathing room, you should wear loose, baggy apparel.

 In addition, the fabric must not brush against or become tangled in the new piercing.
 The piercing will heal more rapidly and won’t feel irritated or disturbed with perfect space for air.
-You may also get an eye patch which is vented from a pharmacy for extra protection.
-This prevents the navel piercing from catching on your apparel and shutting off your oxygen supply.

 Wash Your Piercing

-Remember to clean the piercing with a saltwater solution on a regular basis.
-It will eliminate germs, limiting the spread of illness.
 A tsp of salt or a quarter tsp of sea salt can be dissolved in eight ounces of warm water to create a saltwater solution.

 Maintain Proper Hygiene

-Body hygiene is equally crucial throughout the process of healing.
-You can consider things obvious, but you must be more watchful after the piercing.
 Therefore, choose to take showers rather than baths after getting pierced, change your bed sheets periodically, and thoroughly wash your hands with warm water and antibacterial soap before touching the piercing.

 Be More Careful

-Nothing can hurt the piercing more than an infection caused by carelessness and negligence.
-Maintain a regular check on your belly button for discomfort, swelling, or redness symptoms.
 Also, a white or yellowish discharge is usual after the piercing, however, if the discharge lasts more than a week, the color changes or you have other signs, you should seek medical attention immediately.

 Or, if you experience any unusual events or symptoms, you should get in touch with your piercing artist immediately.

-Credit: https://www.instagram.com/p/Cg1M_VsspNi/
+Credit: salt.piercing.kassel

 RELATED: 10+ Mind-blowing Shark Bite Piercing Ideas That Will Surely Catch Your Attention